GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Engineer
 - sets up sniper turrets and attempts to repair them when they're damaged (TODO: check if he can deploy more than one turret)
-- destroying his backpack will prevent him from deploying his turret
+- destroying his backpack prevents his turret from being deployed
 - damage a deployed turret to expose the engineer
 - elite turrets shock their targets